nadrane/blog/source/_posts/hidden-costs-of-postgresql-jsonb.md

 ## Further Complications

 The first queries that used the `meta` column were for very simple tasks like showing the raw contents of an email to a user, perhaps in the case where message content extraction failed.
-Overtime we began using select fields from the `meta` column to drive business logic, and application code started to expect that the `meta` data structure would conform to a specific shape.
+Overtime, however, we began using select fields from the `meta` column to drive business logic, and application code started to expect that the `meta` data structure would conform to a specific shape.
+Most solutions would likely necessitate changes to this application code.

 So the problem was twofold

 1. We needed to extract the actual metadata (as opposed to data driving business logic) from the `meta` column and place it in a location where it would not affect query performance over the `message` table.
-2. Access patterns touching the `meta` column were tightly coupled with our ORM.
-Changing the underlying storage mechanism for metadata would break all application logic that dependend on it.
-This code needed to be migrated, and an abstraction needed to be built so that the metadata storage layer could change in the future without requiring any applicaiton logic changes.

-This presented a conundrumn when we began solutioning. migration complicated because code relying on structure of meta data structure.

-Some of the fields stored in the `meta` data structure deserved their own columns in the mesasge table. no proper constraints
+2. We wanted to make the metadata less easily accessible.
+We recognized that making it accessible through the ORM made it ripe for misuse.
+We wanted to give it an alternative API that would lessen a developer's likelieness to rely on its structure.

 ## Solutioning